mosufy/lumen-react/readme.md

 You may also register for a new account.

-The front-end is powered by ReactJS.
-Learn ReactJS from the official documentation [here](https://facebook.github.io/react/).
+The front-end is powered by React.
+Learn React from the official documentation [here](https://facebook.github.io/react/).

 ## Accessing the Database